 The function of the mid layer is primarily to provide insulation.
 A mid layer will direct any body heat that your base layer didn’t retain back into your body and help stop cold air passing through to your body.

-A good mid layer will be breathable and also wick any moisture away from the body so any moisture trapped by the base layer is transported out to be evaporated.
+The best mid layers will be breathable and also wick any moisture away from the body so any moisture trapped by the base layer is transported out to be evaporated.

 Micro-fleeces, merino wool tops, soft shells and thin insulated jackets are popular mid layers.
 A thin fleece or merino wool top could be worn during milder conditions.
 Thicker fleece or soft shell jackets would be suitable for colder weather and if the weather is really poor, then warmer insulated jacket may be a better option.
 In some cases, if the weather is fair, a base layer and mid layer might be all you need.